paulanthonywilson/nerves-training-fun/apps/wifi/README.md

 ## Changing the WiFi details

-Having to create a new firmware image just to change WiFi is a royal pain, so this appliation supports not doing that:
+Having to create a new firmware image just to change WiFi is (was) a royal pain, so this appliation supports not doing that:

 1. Connect to your (presumably) Pi.
 You can use with a keyboard with monitor but it's often easier to connect with [Screen](https://linux.die.net/man/1/screen) over USB:  connect your PI's USB and `ls /dev/tty*`, wait a few seconds, and connect to the device that just appeared.
 (It's `/dev/tty.usb[some number]` on my MacBook Pro).
 1. `Wifi.set("your ssid", "your secret")`

 That's it.
 See [lib/wifi.ex](lib/wifi.ex) for more details.

+Now this may be redundant with System.Registry - but ...

 ## Setting the time

 [Wifi.Ntp](/lib/wifi/ntp.ex) will use `ntp` to set the system time, once there is an Internet connection.
 This will bring your system out of the 1970s.

-## Connecting to other nodes

-[Wifi.Distribute_Node](lib/wifi/distribute_node.ex) starts the node with a name addressable by the assigned IP.
-[Wifi.MulticastConnectNode](lib/wifi/muticast_connect_node.ex) broadcasts the existence of the node over multicast UDP, and connects to any other similarly broadcasting node that share sthe same cookie.

-(This is somewhat insecure.)